viamazoba/Scarpping_books/README.md

 This project provides a brief demonstration of the things that can be done through web scraping for information gathering, as well as automation of web processes.

+**Note:** The output of this application is a txt file with the requested information in the path where the main.py script was executed.

 ## Libraries used
 These are the main libraries used for this project: